 Fruit and Vegetable Wash

 We all know the importance of giving our family at least 3-4 servings of fruits and vegetables each day.
 However, in order to make the most of the health benefits, it is important to make sure each of those servings are also properly cleaned.

 If it isn’t possible for you to buy all organic, consult the EWG (Environmental Working Group).
 Each year, they create a list for the Dirty Dozen and Clean Fifteen.
 They are excellent guides for where it makes the most health sense to buy organic.
-Here are the 2016 lists:
+Here are the 2021 lists: